Feeling the Baroque Allure

 Sides and interior made of wood with smoke grey coloured finish.

 Molten hand basin top made of medium antique mirrored glass.

 Doors made of bevelled and engraved glass with medium antique mirrored finish.

 I Need an Iris Bathroom Vanity

 Giovanni Luca Ferreri

 Giovanni Luca Ferreri was born in Monza in 1970.
-In 1998 he graduated in Architecture at the Polytechnic of Milan and in 2003 earned the title of PhD in Architectural Composition at the University of Architecture of Venice.
-Since the first training and professional experience he dealt with art, applied art and decoration.
-Since 2004 he has been teaching Composition and Urban Design at the Faculty of Architecture - Bovisa of the Politecnico di Milano.
-He has an office in Milan and an important part of his work involves the design and fitting of private houses.
+In 1998 he graduated in Architecture at the Polytechnic in Milan and in 2003 earned the title of PhD in Architectural Composition at the University of Architecture in Venice.
+Since his initial training and professional experience he has dealt with art, applied art and decoration.
+Since 2004 he has been teaching Composition and Urban Design at the Faculty of Architecture - Bovisa of the Politecnico in Milan.
+He has an office in Milan and an important part of his work involves the design and fitting of private homes.